tuddman/pneumatic-tubes/README.md

 * [Group chat](https://github.com/drapanjanas/pneumatic-tubes/tree/master/examples/group-chat) -
 more complex example which uses most of the features of pneumatic-tubes also demonstrates Datomic usage.

+## Applications
+* [Commutewise](https://commutewise.com) - social network for commute ridesharing is havily using pneumatic-tubes instead of REST services

 ## What to do next
 * Add tests
 * Example with some clustering solution